josh-ua/josh-ua.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: 👱‍♂️ josh karper
+title: josh karper
 ---

 # 👋 hi
-&nbsp;&nbsp; My name is Josh.
-This is supposed to be an intro to me and (now) a [platform for my writing](/blog).
+&nbsp;&nbsp; My name is Josh, I work as a software engineer.

 &nbsp;&nbsp; Thanks for visiting.